Mandolin Chord Shapes: Minor 7th Shapes

 D String – First

-A String – Middle (or Ring)
+A String – Middle (or Third)

-E String – Middle (or Ring)
+E String – Middle (or Third)

-Root on the G – Shape 2 -Wide Triangle
+Minor 7th Root on the G – Shape 2 -Wide Triangle

 This is a pretty odd chord – but it works pretty nice in a lot of cases once you get used to it.
 I use the 3 note variation using the G D and A strings a lot more than the full 4 note chord mostly for the sake of ease.